Coinbene/API-CAPITAL-ACCOUNT-Documents/openapi-capital-account-rest-en.md

       * [Error code summary](#error-code-summary)

 ## Basic information
-- This article lists the baseurl http://openapi-exchange.coinbene.com of REST interface.
+- This article lists the baseurl  http://openapi-exchange.coinbene.com 或 https://openapi-exchange.coinbene.com of REST interface.
 - It is suggested that after the API is created, modify and add your own server exit IP to further enhance API security verification.
 - All interfaces respond in JSON format
 - All time and timestamps are UNIX time in milliseconds